trendscenter/coinstac/coinstac-docs/docs/computation-author/coinstac-development-guide.md

 }
 ```

-The `output` and `display` sections can be blank for now, and will be used later for telling Coinstac UI how to deal with your computation once it completes.
+The `output` and `display` sections can be blank for now, and will be used later for telling COINSTAC UI how to deal with your computation once it completes.

 ### Use a container system

-To run your computation in Coinstac you'll need to encapsulate it in an image.
-Coinstac either supports Docker or Singularity image formats, and Singularity `sif` images can be created from docker images.
+To run your computation in COINSTAC you'll need to encapsulate it in an image.
+Currently COINSTAC supports Docker.
+(We plan on supporting Singularity image formats, and Singularity `sif` images, which will be created from docker images in the near future)

-#### Create a Dockerfile with docker
+#### Create a Dockerfile with Docker

-First, all Coinstac images need to inherit from a Coinstac base image which contains a microservice that allows the container to be persistent between iterations.
+All COINSTAC images need to inherit from a COINSTAC base image which contains a microservice that allows the container to persist between iterations when running a pipeline.
 A list of base images can be found [here](https://hub.docker.com/r/coinstacteam/coinstac-base/tags?page=1&ordering=last_updated).

 A typical computation setup often has two scripts for `remote` and `local` computation.

-This `Dockerfile` below puts your code into `/computation`, and does any install required by your code.
+This `Dockerfile` example below includes the COINSTAC base image, places your code into the root `/computation` directory, and installs any libraries required by your code.
 The Dockerfile should be in your computation's root directory or otherwise reference paths based on it's location.

-**Note**: please ignore any test or extraneous files using a `.dockerignore`, this keeps image size down
+**Note**: please create and use a `.dockerignore` file to limit and extraneous system files not needed or used by the computation, this keeps image size down

 ```sh
 FROM coinstacteam/coinstac-base